Jyoti Basu: Before 1947 and independence movement

 By 1944, Basu had started leading the trade union activities of the Communist Party.
-He was again delegated to organise labourers working for the East Indian Railway Company in order to further the interests of the Indian workers and is described to have been instrumental in the formation of the Bengal Nagpur Railway Worker's Union of which he became the general secretary.
-With the merger of the Bengal Nagpur Railway Worker's Union and the Bengal Delhi Railroad Worker's Union in the same year, Basu was elected the general secretary of the new combined union.
+He was again delegated to organise labourers working for the East Indian Railway Company (now Eastern Railway and East Central Railway) in order to further the interests of the Indian workers and is described to have been instrumental in the formation of the Bengal Nagpur Railway (now South Eastern Railway, East Coast Railway and South East Central Railway) Workers' Union of which he became the general secretary.
+With the merger of the Bengal Nagpur Railway Workers' Union and the Bengal Delhi Railroad Workers' Union in the same year, Basu was elected the general secretary of the new combined union.
 He would also be elected as the secretary of the All India Railwaymen's Federation.

-In 1946, Basu was appointed by the Communist Party to contest as the candidate for the Railway Employee's constituency in the Bengal Legislative Assembly.
+In 1946, Basu was appointed by the Communist Party to contest as the candidate for the Railway Employees' constituency in the Bengal Legislative Assembly.
 He subsequently defeated Humayun Kabir of the Indian National Congress and was elected to the assembly.
 He is noted to have given a "soul stirring speech" on the presiding food crisis in the Bengal Assembly; according to him the only means of solving the issue was to completely dismantle the Zamindari system and the Permanent Settlement agreement, and to drive out the British with haste.
 Basu had also organised a continuous railway strike in support of the 1946 Royal Indian Navy ratings revolt, and later secured the release of various political prisoners on 24 July 1946.